sorrynofocus/Jotter/NoBuild/Notes.md

 Added `TransitionToSettings()` and `SettingsWindow_Closed` to perform transitionig to settings and back, remembering position of windows if either move.
 Keepin the main and settings windows follow each other has consistency in postional behavior.

+## 2024.04.08 12h26 (12:26am)
+- `MainWindow.xaml` Edited the `NoteManagerSearch` edited the tag and text props.
+- `MainWindow.xaml.cs` finally got around to `NoteEditor_NoteUpdated` event (was kept for testing) but now used to handle note updates.
+TODO is to remove or disable the older methods in updating notes.
+The subscription is initated in OpenSelectedNote()
+- Added search capabilities to the following funcs: `NoteManagerSearch_LostFocus(), NoteManagerSearch_GotFocus(), NoteManagerSearch_KeyUp(), PerformSearch() (new), ClearSearch() (new), UpdateUIWithFilteredNotes() (new)`
+- `NoteTemplateEditor.xaml` modded `SaveNoteChanges()` to include event handler to handle note update.
+If user searches, finds the note, edits it, closes it, the the UI wasn't updated.
+The note and listview ui needs to be updated.
+- Added the mainwindow to open to bottom left side of screen so notes can open in center of screen.
+Will add options to save position later or to certain parts of screen like top right, top left, etc.

 ---

 ### BUG AND ANNOYANCES REPORT
 - Re-check timing for note auto-save.
 If there's no activity, there should be no reason to save or time check.
-- Opening a note should flow on top of main window, or to the side.
-User has to move the main window out of the way or click on note to have focus.
+- ~~Opening a note should flow on top of main window, or to the side.
+User has to move the main window out of the way or click on note to have focus.~~

 ### FEATURE CREEPS AND TESTING REQUESTS
 - Add date/time stamps.
 Can use this to see most recent notes (as an option in settings)
 - Add tags.
 When user adds #{Tag} then let's find similar notes
-- Add search in notes and outside of notes (main window)
+- Add search in notes and ~~outside of notes (main window)~~
 - Add coloring bar for notes.
 This surrounds the notes and sets them apart from others.
 - Add a "favorites" button.
 - Add a label "grouping".
 If notes tend to float toward a specific thing, they can be labeled.
 This is similar to gmail labels in email.